 What Are the Critical Signs of Stress in Dogs?

-Humans can usually identify when they are stressed, and they can communicate it with others so that people around them know what is going on.
-Sadly, as much as dog owners would like it, dogs cannot speak about how they feel.
+Humans can usually identify when they are stressed and communicate it with others so that people around them know what is happening.

 - Excessive barking or whining